AA/PPS 03.01.01 - Contracts and Grants of an Academic Nature

 Sr. Reviewer: Associate Vice President for Research and Federal Relations

-The following information establishes criteria and procedures for development and submission of contract and grant proposals of an academic nature.
-This includes proposals submitted to state, federal and private agencies.
-For purposes of this policy, please note the following: Office of Research and Sponsored Programs (ORSP); UA - University Advancement and the Development Foundation.
+The following information establishes policies and procedures for the development and submission of contract and grant proposals of an academic nature.
+This includes proposals submitted to state, federal, private agencies, etc. through the Office of Research and Sponsored Programs (ORSP).